oppia/oppia-web-developer-docs/Installing-Oppia-(Linux).md

   where `{{YOUR_USERNAME}}` should be replaced by your username.

-2. The `start.sh` script will start a development server at http://localhost:8181.
+2. The `start.py` script will start a development server at http://localhost:8181.
 It should look something like this:

   ![Image showing the default splash page.](https://res.cloudinary.com/dozmja9ir/image/upload/v1538254601/home_page.png)